thegreatpissant/elastic-composer/README.md

 run the swarm

-## Generating the kibana password and elastic user login.
+## Generating the Kibana password and elastic user login.

 ## This command will generate the password on the elastic node.
 docker exec <es01-container-id> /bin/bash -c "bin/elasticsearch-setup-passwords auto --batch --url https://es01:9200"